becvert/cordova-plugin-zeroconf/README.md

 ## Changelog ##

+#### 1.2.4
+- plugin.xml: moving js clobbers from global to only supported platforms
+- [iOS] fix for empty txtRecords

 #### 1.2.3
 - [Android] listening on all multicast and non-loopback interfaces instead of first found IPv4 and first found IPv6
 - [Android] fixing java.util.concurrent.RejectedExecutionException (BrowserManager.serviceAdded)